Medicine HOME Program

 • Data-Driven – Timely, cross-sector data freely shared across all care team members

-Our team is comprised of a physician medical director, lead hospitalist for diabetes subgroup (Ian M. Crane, MD), clinical program coordinator, and social workers.
+Our team comprises a physician medical director, a lead hospitalist, a family nurse practitioner, a licensed clinical social worker, registered nurses, a case manager, and a program coordinator.
 The team joined the Population Health Department in 2021.

-In 2019, the program received the Charles L. Brown Award for Excellence in Patient Care quality and has presented its work at national meetings including the Society of Hospital Medicine and the National Center for Complex Care.
+In 2019, the program received the Charles L. Brown Award for Excellence in Patient Care Quality.
+Program team members have been recognized for their dedication to patients through the Leonard W. Sandridge Outstanding Contribution Award, Daisy Award, and UTeam.
+This program’s work has been presented at national meetings, including the Society of Hospital Medicine, the National Center for Complex Care, and a Becker’s Webinar.

 Amber Inofuentes, MD